nwit/NEF-TO-JPG/README.md

 How to use it:

-1. Install imagemagick
+1.Install imagemagick

 $ sudo apt-get install imagemagick

-2. Install gengetopt if you haven already installed it
+2.Install gengetopt if you haven already installed it

 $ sudo apt.get install gengetopt

-3. Run the makefile on the downloaded folder by tipyng
+3.Run the makefile on the downloaded folder by tipyng

 $ make

-4. Just run the program and that's it
+4.Just run the program and that's it

 $ ./prog <minNumber> <MaxNumber> <Path>